goga-m/btc-opreturn/README.md

  ```
 Where the `op_return` field contains only the data of the `scriptPuKey` without the opcodes.

-If no `OP_RETURN` records are found,an empty array will be returned.
+If no `OP_RETURN` records are found, an empty array will be returned.

 ## Database schema
 The database consists of two basic tables that store all the `op_return` meta information.

 #### ``public.op_returns``
-This table holds the records of all succesfully indexed `OP_RETURN` records.
+This table holds the records of all indexed `OP_RETURN` records.
 The ``op_return`` along with ``txhash`` form a unique set mostly to be identified in re-indexing process to
 prevent duplication.